robertwarner/robertwarner.github.io/about.md

 ---
-layout: default
+layout: page
-title: about
+title: About this blog
-short_name: Rob
+description: An optional about page for Scriptor Jekyll theme
-name: Rob Warner
+feature_image: images/about.jpg
 ---
 # About Page
 This is a bit about me